stonith404/pingvin-share/CONTRIBUTING.md

 #### Setup

 1. Open the `backend` folder
-2. Duplicate the `.env.example` file, rename the duplicate to `.env` and change the environment variables if needed
-3. Install the dependencies with `npm install`
+2. Install the dependencies with `npm install`
-4. Push the database schema to the database by running `npx prisma db push`
+3. Push the database schema to the database by running `npx prisma db push`
+4. Seed the database with `npx prisma db seed`
 5. Start the backend with `npm run dev`

 ### Frontend

 The frontend is built with [Next.js](https://nextjs.org) and uses Typescript.

 #### Setup

 1. Start the backend first
 2. Open the `frontend` folder
-3. Duplicate the `.env.example` file, rename the duplicate to `.env` and change the environment variables if needed
-4. Install the dependencies with `npm install`
+3. Install the dependencies with `npm install`
-5. Start the frontend with `npm run dev`
+4. Start the frontend with `npm run dev`

 You're all set!